michael-k-goff/michael-k-goff.github.io/overview.md

 **City Scaling**

+- [The Rebound Effect](/2025-08-01-rebound).
+The tendency for total driving to increase after transportation efficiency improvements, such as new road lanes, remote work, public transportation, and compact neighborhoods.
+Updated August 1, 2024.
 - [Zipf's Law](/2025-07-26-zipf).
 The regular rank/size relationship in the cities of a country.
 Updated July 26, 2025.
 - [Marchetti's Constant](/2025-07-05-marchetti).
 The observation that a city is typically defined by a 30 minute commute radius around a central business district.
 Updated July 5, 2025.
 - [City Size and Crime](/2025-03-29-size-crime).
 How and why crime rates in a city generally increase with city size.
 Updated March 29, 2025.
 - [Urban Scaling](/2024-12-20-urban-scaling).
 How a city's wealth increases as the city grows.
 Updated December 20, 2024.
 - [Sources of Agglomeration](/2024-12-07-agglomeration-sources).
 The mechanisms by which larger cities drive increased prosperity.
 Updated December 7, 2024.
-- [The Rebound Effect](/2024-11-20-rebound).
-The tendency for total driving to increase after transportation efficiency improvements, such as new road lanes, remote work, public transportation, and compact neighborhoods.
-Updated November 20, 2024.
 - [Standard Urban Model](/2024-11-02-sum).
 The basic Alonso-Muth-Mills model, or the standard urban model, works well in predicting how cities grow despite its limitations.
 Updated November 2, 2024.

 **Economic Growth**